How Teacherpreneurs are Changing the World of Education

 At its best, teacherpreneurship is essentially about creatively using your knowledge, skills, and resources to create an enterprise of your own.

 One of the main reasons why teacherpreneurship appeals to many teachers is the freedom it offers in comparison to working at an institution.
-However, while it may seem exciting to venture onto the entrepreneurial road, it is important to follow a process.
+However, it comes with its set of challenges.

 Understand Your Goals and Audience